 – Albert Einstein, 1879-1955, German-American physicist

 In our approach the coachee’s question is leading.
-Questions may be in the area of developing once own leadership style; establishing a clearer career perspective; increasing persuasiveness; improving the relationship with the boss, the team, colleague or partner; preparing for a job interview, assessment or key test; overcoming a hindering pattern; learning to cope with a certain fear; handling adversity; ….
+Questions may be in the area of developing once own leadership style; establishing a clearer career perspective; increasing persuasiveness; improving the relationship with the boss, the team, colleague or partner; preparing for a job interview, assessment or key test; outsourcing and other crossroads in life; overcoming a hindering pattern; learning to cope with a certain fear; handling adversity; ….

 Our coaching approach asks for an active and open attitude to new perspectives.
 Written reflection reports are part of this approach.